Evansville, Illinois - Local History

 The Recreational Development Project

-Engineers, Illinois Department of Transportation, Illinois Department of Conservation, property owners, and others.
+and others.
 Working with FEMA and Southwestern Illinois Planning Commission, the plans for the

 Recreational Development Project was enthusiastically accepted.
 The plan